 Humeral avulsion (pulling off) of the glenohumeral ligaments (HAGL) in the shoulder occurs in patients when they dislocate their shoulder.
 People who sustain a HAGL injury often have recurrent shoulder dislocations, subluxations or instability symptoms that affect their daily activities, work, sports or recreation.
 Repair of the ligaments is indicated.
-Surgery is often recommended for young, active individuals after the first dislocation with a HAGL injury because young patients have a high (80 percent or greater) likelihood of recurrent dislocations.
+Surgery is often recommended for young, active individuals after the first dislocation with a HAGL injury because young patients have a higher likelihood of recurrent dislocations.
 Older patients with an anterior dislocation are less likely to re-dislocate and may do well without surgery as long as they do not sustain a fracture or rotator cuff tear with their injury.
-More commonly when someone dislocates their shoulder, the ligaments tear at a different location, off the glenoid (the shoulder socket).
-HAGL injuries are rare, often missed on an MRI, and most orthopaedic surgeons, even those specializing in shoulder care, are not able to fix this type of tear arthroscopically and prefer to approach these injuries through an open approach.
-With some special instruments and techniques, Dr. Chudik finds the majority of HAGL injuries are reparable arthroscopically and prevent further instability or dislocations.
+More commonly when someone dislocates their shoulder, the ligaments tear at a different location off the glenoid (the shoulder socket) with the labrum.
+HAGL injuries are rare, often missed on an MRI, and most orthopaedic surgeons, even those specializing in shoulder, are not able to fix this type of tear arthroscopically and prefer to approach these injuries through an open approach.
+With some special instruments and techniques, Dr. Chudik finds the majority of HAGL injuries are reparable arthroscopically and can arthroscopically repair the torn structures to stabilize the shoulder and prevent further instability and dislocations.

-Left: Arthroscopic view of the glenohumeral ligament avulsion; Right: schematic image
+Arthroscopic view of the glenohumeral ligament